Family & Companions

 Born on June 26, 1980 in Los Angeles, Schwartzman was the son of producer Jack Schwartzman and actress-director Talia Shire.
-Also among his family of Hollywood notables were his grandfather, Oscar-winning composer Carmine Coppola, cousin Nicolas Cage, uncle Francis Ford Coppola, and filmmaking cousin Sofia Coppola.
+Also among his family of Hollywood notables were his grandfather, Oscar-winning composer Carmine Coppola, cousin Nicolas Cage, uncle Francis Ford Coppola, and cousin Sofia Coppola.
 Although he auditioned for the role of Tom Hanks' matchmaking son in 1993's "Sleepless in Seattle" - a role that went to Ross Malinger - acting was not Schwartzman's primary focus, and he was actually reluctant to embark on a career in the movie industry, which he accurately labeled "the family business."
 At age 14, he made his first mark as a musician, forming the alternative pop rock band Phantom Planet, in which he served as drummer and songwriter.
 Phantom Planet was signed to Geffen Records and released its debut album, Phantom Planet Is Missing, in late 1998, promoting the new release with a band guest spot on the series "Sabrina the Teenage Witch" (ABC, 1996-2000; WB, 2000-03).
 That was just one of the landmark events of Schwartzman's eighteenth year.
 He also graduated from the L.A.'s Windward School that spring and made his feature film debut in Wes Anderson's smart, stylized indie comedy "Rushmore" (1998).
-The leery actor was introduced to the film's casting director by cousin Sophia, who was familiar with Anderson's screenplay and thought Schwartzman was a good fit for the part - that of a creatively talented, non-academic overachiever with a penchant for older women.
+The leery actor was introduced to the film's casting director by cousin Sofia, who was familiar with Anderson's screenplay and thought Schwartzman was a good fit for the part of a creatively talented, non-academic overachiever with a penchant for older women.

 Meanwhile Schwartzman continued recording and performing with Phantom Planet, whose second album, The Guest, marked their breakthrough thanks to the track "California" being picked up as the theme song for the popular teen drama series, "The O.C."
 (Fox, 2003-07).
 Schwartzman toured and supported the album with the band but the following year, while recording a follow-up, the actor's increasing show business demands led to his decision to put his music career on hold.
 He was back in front of film festival audiences in the gritty but darkly comic "Spun" (2003), a generally well-received effort that starred Schwartzman as a meth addict enduring a high drama weekend and running afoul of the law.
 In the spring of 2004, Schwartzman was cast by screenwriter Mike White to star in the sitcom "Cracking Up" (Fox, 2004), about a dysfunctional Beverly Hills family, but even a rotating guest roster of alternative comedy kingpins (Jack Black, Kyle Gass, Amy Sedaris) and positive reviews were not enough to draw in viewers.
 Schwartzman rebounded with his return to offbeat, cerebral feature films, playing an environmental activist who hires husband and wife "existential detectives" (Dustin Hoffman and Lily Tomlin) to help him uncover meaning in his life in writer-director David O. Russell's "I [Heart] Huckabees" (2004).